SchokiCoder/book_modern_c/src/setup.md

 some time, so better install it on that USB-drive.
 After that just boot from BIOS into that Linux-USB-drive and done.

-If you go out and look for the Linux install software, then i gotta tell you, that's not how it works.
+If you go out and look for the Linux install software, i gotta tell you that's not how it works.
 There is not just the one Linux install-disk or something like that.
 Rather, there are hundreds, so don't fret over which one to pick, because i recommend you just use Ubuntu or Linux-Mint.
 They are good for beginners, definitively enough for the purposes of this book and are